SageHack/hacklair/content/inspect-ssl-packets-on-android.md

 ## How it works

 * Add trusted fake SSL certificate to your device
-* Encrypt traffic with fake certificate
+* Encrypt traffic with a fake certificate
 * Send traffic through your device VPN
-* Decrypt with fake certificate
+* Decrypt with a fake certificate
 * Capture
-* Encrypt with real certificate
+* Encrypt with a real certificate
 * Send to destination

-The following article explain how to set things up manually.
+The following article explains how to set things up manually.
 Everything is explained thoroughly.
 If you read it carefully, you'll understand the inner workings pretty easily.

 [Intercepting and decrypting SSL communications between Android phone and 3rd party server](http://www.myhowto.org/java/81-intercepting-and-decrypting-ssl-communications-between-android-phone-and-3rd-party-server/)